JetBrains/intellij-sdk-docs/topics/ui/principles/mnemonics.md

 Make it easy to remember for the most frequently used actions:

 * Use standard Windows mnemonic if any.
 For example, Properties, Rename, Delete, Cut, Copy, Paste, Exit, etc.
-  Note, that Windows users are more likely to form habits for mnemonics as mnemonics are not that common on Mac or Linux.
+  Note that Windows users are more likely to form habits for mnemonics as mnemonics are not that common on macOS or Linux.

 * Do **not** use silent letters.
 For example, Design, Column, etc.